SFC Steven Holloway

 A youth baseball coach, Steven enjoys hunting, fishing, barbecuing, and gunsmithing.
 He is presently completing a gunsmithing course and has hopes to return to school to finish his degree in legal studies.

 SFC Holloway and his wife, Laurie, have four children.
-Homes For Our Troops is proud to have presented this beautiful home to Steven and his family on Aug.
+Homes For Our Troops is proud to have presented a home to Steven and his family on Aug.
 14, 2010.
-A home that they can call their own and allows him to move freely and become more independent.